Do Go On - 397 - Aviator Charles Kingsford Smith

 I mean, this isn't a uniquely Australian thing.

-We name stuff after people.
+Like, we name stuff after people.

 It's pretty crazy.

-But, you know, there's names that you know
+But, you know, there's names that you know and I never really look into them.

 Interesting.

-And is the rule that once you get an airport after,
+And is the rule that once you get an airport after you're off the money?

-You're not allowed to have both?
+You're not allowed to have both.

 You can't have both.

-Yeah, it looks like favouritism.
+Yeah, it looks like favoritism.

 Totally.